 - If the cell status "barred" is indicated in MIB but the UE is unable to acquire the SIB1; or

-- If the cell is to be treated as if the cell status is "barred" due to not supporting (e)RedCap UEs; or

-- If the cell is to be treated as if the cell status is "barred" due to not supporting 2Rx XR UEs:
+- If the cell is to be treated as if the cell status is "barred" due to not supporting (e)RedCap UEs:

 - the UE shall exclude the barred cell as a candidate for cell selection/reselection for 300 seconds.

 - the UE may select another cell on the same frequency if re-selection criteria are fulfilled.